jyotirmoibiswakarma/WeatherApp/README.md

-# WeatherApp Made USing OpenWeather
+# WeatherApp Made Using OpenWeather
  A Simple Gradient Weather App